 It is notable that the GX85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 400D does not provide wifi capability.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 400D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 400D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 400D Manual (free pdf) or the online Panasonic GX85 Manual.
+Further information on the features and operation of the 400D and GX85 can be found, respectively, in the Canon 400D Manual (free pdf) or the online Panasonic GX85 Manual.

 So what conclusions can be drawn?
 Is the Canon 400D better than the Panasonic GX85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.